 Top tips: Bear in mind if you have listed an alarm or tracking device on your insurance schedule you’ll be expected to make sure these are kept powered throughout the winter.
 So if they rely on power from a leisure battery, make sure this is charged.
 Don’t leave your caravan registration or insurance details in your tourer as this would make it easier for a would be thief to sell the caravan on to an unsuspecting buyer.
 It’s also a good idea to have photos of your caravan and any key pieces of equipment or contents to help identify them if recovered or to speed up your claim.

 How can I protect my caravan from theft and reduce my insurance premium?

 You can reduce your caravan insurance premium by making your tourer more safe and secure.
 For example, a caravan tracking device, an axle wheel lock, an alarm and security marking will all save you some money on your caravan insurance.
 Plus, keeping your caravan in a CaSSOA Silver, Gold or Platinum storage site will also bring down your insurance premium.

 Will the contents of my caravan be covered in winter?

-Our caravan insurance covers your caravan equipment and personal belongings if it’s kept in the caravan when stored at home or at a storage facility.
-However, you must take steps to safeguard your property, so you should remove your caravanning gear from your tourer if you’re leaving it unattended for a number of months.
+Our caravan insurance covers your caravan equipment and personal belongings if it’s kept in the caravan when stored at home or at a storage site.
+However, you must take steps to safeguard your property, so it’s recommended you remove any valuable items such as TVs and caravanning gear from your tourer if you’re leaving it unattended for a number of months.